alladikarthik02/Youtube-Transcript-Summariser/README.md

 - **Shareable**: Easily share your summarized content with your friends, colleagues, or followers.

-## Roadmap
+## My Future Plans

-Our team is committed to continuously improving the YouTube Transcript Summarizer Chrome Extension.
-Some of the features on our roadmap include:
+As the creator and user of the YouTube Transcript Summarizer Chrome Extension, I have exciting plans for its future development and improvement.
+Here are some of the features and enhancements I'm looking forward to implementing:

-- Support for additional video platforms.
+- **Enhanced Language Support**: I plan to expand language selection options for transcription and summarization, making the extension even more accessible to a global audience.

-- Enhanced language selection for transcription and summarization.
+- **User Customization**: I aim to provide users with the ability to customize the summarization process, tailoring it to their specific needs and preferences.

-- Enhanced sharing and collaboration features.
+- **Advanced Collaboration**: In the future, I envision adding collaborative features that will allow users to easily share and collaborate on video summaries with others, making it a valuable tool for teams and communities.

 ## Feedback and Support